 16 drops lavender EO

-- Mix well and set aside overnight.
+- Mix well and set aside for 24 hours.
 Sift out lumps.
-Rub on skin as needed.
+Rub on skin.

 *Can substitute with baking soda

-Freshen up tootsies with this herbal mix, can also this on the inside soles of sandals to remove odors (test an area first for discoloration):
+This herbal mix will rejuvenate tootsies, can also sprinkle on the soles of sandals to remove odors (test an area first for discoloration).

 Small handful of fresh mint (about 1/4 cup)